Session 1 – Homework Summary

 - Complete the evaluation for this session

-Additional handouts and resources at the bottom
+Additional handouts and resources are at the bottom of this page.

 1. Community Assessment